ethankramer/ConwaysGameOfLife/README.md

   The game begins by randomly assigning half of the cells alive, thus allowing the game to begin (if all cells began as alive or dead, the game would end instantly).

-  One modification I added to the graphics is a cell gradually turns from black to red the longer it is alive.
+  One modification added to the graphics is a cell gradually turns from black to red the longer it is alive.
 For example, the first few generations will have mostly black cells, but the final generations will be mostly red cells, because the game is close to equilibrium, so very few cells are changing states.